Marquise Brown Player Prop Bets for NFL Week 7 | Baltimore vs. Cincinnati 10/24/2021

 Matchup vs. Cincinnati

-- Brown has averaged 49.5 receiving yards per game in his four career matchups against the Bengals, 5.0 fewer than his over/under for Sunday's game.
+- In his four matchups against the Bengals, Brown's 49.5 receiving yards average is 8.0 less than his over/under for Sunday's game (57.5).

-- In four matchups with the Bengals, Brown has had a touchdown catch three times, including multiple scores in one game.
+- Brown has caught a touchdown pass against the Bengals three times, and had multiple TDs in one of those games.

-- The 257.7 yards per game the Bengals are giving up through the air makes them the NFL's 14th-ranked pass defense.
+- The Bengals are conceding 257.7 passing yards per game this year, the NFL's 14th-ranked pass defense.

-- At 1.0 passing TDs conceded per game, the Bengals defense is ranked fourth in the NFL.
+- The Bengals have allowed six passing TDs this season (1.0 per game), ranking them fourth among NFL defenses.

 Recent Performances

-- In last week's game against the Chargers, Brown was targeted five times and recorded four catches for 35 yards.
+- In last week's outing against the Chargers, Brown was targeted five times, picking up 35 yards on four receptions.

-- Over his last three outings, Brown has put together 251 yards (on 17 grabs) and three touchdowns.
+- Brown's 17 receptions have gotten him 251 yards (83.7 per game) and three touchdowns in his last three games.
+He was targeted 20 times.

 Brown's Baltimore Teammates